Chaffelson/nipyapi/README.rst

 Features
 --------

-This package provides two main areas of functionality:
-    - high-level calls to execute common NiFi tasks:
-        - ./nipyapi/canvas.py etc.
-    - a full swagger 2.0 compliant NiFi Rest API interface and Datamodels:
-        - ./nipyapi/swagger_client/apis/flow_api.py etc.
-        - ./nipyapi/swagger_client/models/process_group_entity.py etc.
+| This package provides pythonic calls for common NiFi tasks and CICD/SDLC integrations
+| These are implemented by replicating the action of the same task in the GUI and surfacing the underlying NiFi Data structures and calls wherever possible, to retain UX parallelism for the user

 Background